Curricular Flexibility - Transfer Between Colleges

 The undergraduate curricula are flexible, designed to accommodate the changing interests and needs of students.
 Boundaries between colleges are fluid, providing many options in an educational program.
 For instance, students may take a bachelor of science (B.S.) degree in the College of Business or the College of Engineering and Applied Science with a minor in journalism in the College of Arts and Sciences.
-There are five-year programs for which degrees are awarded in two colleges.
+There are also five-year programs for which degrees are awarded in two colleges.

 The College of Business requires a student to successfully complete either MATH 081 or MATH 021, and ECO 001 before transferring to that college.
 Courses considered equivalent to these courses will also satisfy the requirement such as approved transfer credit (including AP courses) for these courses taken at other institutions, or the successful completion of MATH 075 and MATH 076, or MATH 031, which are equivalent to MATH 021.